 Other interurbans suffered from many of the same constraints even when they operated into the same terminal city, but over different host railroads.
 The height of interurban cars that operated on Chicago's 'L' with power from the third rail were limited by the structures that hung over the station platforms and tracks.
-Obstructions over the tracks may not have been consistent from one 'L' line to the other.
-The Sunset Lines likely enjoyed a slightly higher clearance on the Metropolitan West Side 'L' than the North Shore Line had on their entrance into Chicago over the former Northwestern 'L'.
-The tallest steel cars of the Sunset Lines were 9" taller than the cars of the North Shore Line, and an inch taller than the South Shore Line cars as well.94

 92 Ill.
 Cent.
 R.R., Side & End Elevations of Typical M.U.
-Two Car Unit and Ten Car Train, Drawing H101, June 26, 1928.
+Two Car Unit & Ten Car Train, Drawing H101, June 26, 1928.
+93 Id.